the-neuro-catalyst/llm/README.md

 XOXO

-> [!NOTE]
->
-> Guaranteed results backed by nearly 6 months of firsthand experience as a victim, followed by another ~6 months (at 10 hours/day) diving deep to truly understand it using myself as the test subject.
-Altogether, that’s nearly 2 years of work with no sponsors behind me.
-Read more [Commercial Section](./COMMERCIAL.md)

 > [!IMPORTANT]
 >
 > * For developers, researchers, or small-to-medium AI providers seeking deeper insight or collaboration: I am genuinely open to supporting and working with you.